mucsci-students/2021fa-420-DepressureSoft/USER_GUIDE.md

 - `exit`
   - Closes the UML Editor.
   - Will prompt the user with "Are you sure you want to exit?", to which the user can respond `y` or `n`.
 If `y` the program will exit, otherwise the program will resume.

+## GUI Overview

+The GUI functions differently from the CLI in that all the commands listed above for the CLI have button counterparts in the GUI.
+To find a command in the GUI, hover over the header that the desired command is located in (as noted below).
+Then, select the command desired and follow the on-screen prompts to enter whatever information is required.

+If a command is grayed out, that command is currently unavailable because of the current state of the UML Diagram.
+For instance, you cannot delete a class if no class exists to be deleted, so the "Class" option under "Delete" will be grayed out until a class is added.

+Please reference the "Help" button to find a brief overview of available commands.

+All command descriptions are identical to their CLI versions, so if you desire more detailed explanation of a command please consult the corresponding CLI command documentation above.

+When wishing to terminate the program, please select the red "X" button in the upper-right corner of the window.

+### GUI Button Header Structure

+- File
+  - Save (Also accessible via keyboard shortcut CTRL + S)
+  - Load (Also accessible via keyboard shortcut CTRL + O)

+- Add
+  - Class
+  - Relatioship
+  - Field
+  - Method
+  - Parameter

+- Delete
+  - Class
+  - Relationship
+  - Field
+  - Method
+  - Parameter

+- Rename
+  - Class
+  - Field
+  - Method
+  - Parameter

+- Edit
+  - Undo (Also accessible via keyboard shortcut CTRL + Z)
+  - Redo (Also accessible via keyboard shortcut CTRL + Y)

+- Help